-2 NYPD officers die in wedding night car crash
+2 NYPD officers die in wedding-night car crash

-SHANDANKEN, Ulster County (WABC) --Two off-duty NYPD officers were killed in a one-car crash in Ulster County Sunday night, on the night of one of the officer's wedding.
+SHANDANKEN, Ulster County (WABC) --Two off-duty NYPD officers were killed in a one-car crash in Ulster County Sunday night -- on the night of one of the officer's wedding.

-It happened around 11:23 p.m. on Oliveria Road in the town of Shandaken.
-It appears they had recently left the reception.
+The wreck happened around 11:20 p.m. on Oliveria Road in the town of Shandaken, about a mile away from the reception site.
+Investigators said Monday it appears they had recently left the party and their car was traveling at an excessive speed.

-Police say that John M. Martinez was driving a 2018 Maserati when it suddenly left the roadway and hit a large tree.
+Police say that John M. Martinez was driving the 2018 Maserati when it suddenly left the roadway and hit a large tree, causing the vehicle to flip onto its roof.

 Michael Colangelo, 31, of Huntington Station and Martinez, 39, of Hauppauge, were pronounced dead at the scene.
+Colangelo was married for just hours to his bride Katherine Berger, now a widow.

+Martinez, a 17-year veteran, leaves behind two young children.
+His coworkers at the 84th Precinct described him as "a wonderful, terrific guy."

+Black and purple bunting was draped above the precinct house in downtown Brooklyn on Monday in his honor.

-A third person was taken to Albany Medical Center with non-life threatening injuries.
+A third unidentified person was taken to Albany Medical Center with non-life threatening injuries.
+Officials said they believe that victim was the only passenger wearing a seatbelt.

-The cause of the crash is under investigation.
+The cause of the crash is under investigation, but police speculate that excessive speed may have been a factor.

+"It was a violent impact, obviously, there was rollover involved," said NY State Police Major Pierce Gallagher.
+"So yes, the speed was probably excessive for that roadway, it's a 40 mph county roadway."

+The investigation is still in the early stages and authorities are awaiting autopsy and toxicology results.

 ----------